DeltaCrypt/deltapay-api-docs/docs/common_usecases/b2c.md

 ## Tracking the Transaction

 Once the transfer request has been submitted (either via the recommended flow or the raw-transaction flow), the transaction must be tracked asynchronously.
-A successful response from `POST transaction/send-transfer` or `POST blockchain/signed-transaction` only confirms that the blockchain transaction has been accepted into the transaction pool.
+A successful response from [`POST /transaction/send-transfer`](https://api.dev.deltacrypt.net/docs#/transactions/send_transfer_transaction_send_transfer_post) or [`POST /blockchain/signed-transaction`](https://api.dev.deltacrypt.net/docs#/blockchain/send_signed_transaction_blockchain_signed_transaction_post) only confirms that the blockchain transaction has been accepted into the transaction pool.
 It does **not** guarantee that the transaction will succeed.
 It may still fail on-chain, or the resulting DeltaPay transaction may require approval.

 Tracking can be done using either: